Eumaeus/blackwell_spring2019/comp_hum.md

 - Make copies of it and rename them.
 - Report on its contents with `wc`.
 	- Using self-help from `man`, format that output in various ways.

+## Module: Saving + Documenting = Archiving

+### Technical Skills

+- Basic version control with `git`: `git init`, `git add`, `git commit`
+- OMG, I got dropped into `vim`?!!
+	- How to type in, move in, save in, and exit `vim`.
+	- Why you might consider using `vim` all the time; how to do so if you so choose.
+- Distributed version control with GitHub: create an account, `git clone`, `git pull`, `git push`.
+	- Seeking help without shame when something unexpected happens in `git`.
+- Introduction to the basics of Markdown.

+### Concepts

+- Versioning.
+Version control.
+Distributed version control.
+- LOCKSS: "lots of copies keep stuff safe".
+- Markup: procedural *versus* semantic.
+- Programmatic Thinking with Markdown.
+	- Edit, compile, test cycle.
+- What is a "text"?
+Notional "work" *versus* concrete instantiation

+### Project Work

+- Create your personal Git repository and add your current work to it.
+- Do a `git commit` without the `-m` flag; get dropped into `vim`; type a comment, save, and exit `vim`.
+- Create a `README.md` file.
+	- Include at least two levels of headings, some italicized text, and at least one hyperlink.
+	- Be able to distinguish which of these involve *semantic* markup and which involve *procedural* markup
+	- (This `README.md` will ultimately be the documentation for your course project.)
+- Join a class GitHub repository of files for later in the course; clone to your computer.
+- Create a new GitHub repository; attach your personal repository to it; push; add the instructor as a collaborator.
+- (From this point on, all work will be saved in GitHub)

 ## Attendance policy: